Trangle12/CMT/README.md

 Official implementation of paper [Contrastive Mean Teacher for Intra-camera Supervised Person Re-Identification](https://ieeexplore.ieee.org/document/10534060).

 ## Updates
+- 2024/09 The model weights have been released!
 - 2024/06 The code has been released at [code](https://gitee.com/swjtugx/classmate/tree/master/OurGroup/CMT).
 - 2024/05/17 CMT for ICS-ReID is accepted by TCSVT2024!
 ## Overview